 Check out their site to find out more about Abraham Tours Pub Crawl.

 Shabbat runs from late Friday afternoon until Saturday evening.
-If you’re not in on the Shabbat fun then you may feel lost of where to go and what to eat, as a matter of fact, local authorities penalize any mini marts who stay open during Shabbat.
-But no fear, there are some places still open during Shabbat, although it takes a little more effort to find.
+If you’re not in on the Shabbat fun then you may not be sure what to do in Jerusalem.
+As a matter of fact, local authorities penalize any mini marts who stay open during Shabbat.
+But no fear, there are some places still open although it takes a little more effort to find.
 Or you can even find a place that lets tourists join in on the Shabbat experience like Abraham Hostel.

-Be sure to take a moment to walk the streets and notice the vast emptiness during Shabbat in Jerusalem though!
+Be sure to take a moment to walk the streets and notice the vast emptiness!

 Visit the West Bank

 When you come to Israel you should make a point to visit the West Bank.
-This sanctioned off area is one of the two areas, the other being the Gaza Strip, considered Palestinian territory under the rule of Israel and Palestine and the heart of the conflict between these two groups of people.
+This sanctioned off area is one of the two areas, the other being the Gaza Strip, considered Palestinian territory under the rule of Israel and Palestine.
+It’s at the heart of the conflict between these two groups of people.
 However, we found the western media to favor one side over the other.
 The West Bank is safe to visit and worth seeing and experiencing for yourself.

-We went twice, once with an Abraham Tours to see Jericho, Ramallah, and Bethlehem and the other time was a DIY Dead Sea road trip with a rental car.
+We went twice, once with an Abraham Tours to see Jericho, Ramallah, and Bethlehem and the other for our Dead Sea trip.
 Both times we felt incredibly safe and it was an eye-opening experience.
 We learned a lot from our Palestinian guide and had the experience to walk around alone and make judgments for ourselves.

 There are plenty of tour options available, we recommend going with Abraham Tours.